EvelynNutt-Muon/mutracker_test/README.md

 1. On your RPi under `Preferences`->`Raspberry Pi Configuration`->`Interfaces`, enable the Camera interface.
 2. Run `sudo reboot` to make sure the change holds.
-3. Open a terminal on your RPi and install the support packages by running these commands:
+3. Open a terminal on your RPi and install the support packages by running these commands (you may need to connect your RPi to Wi-Fi for this step):

     `sudo apt-get update`